 Benefits of Reports in Old Adults

-Complete Count or CBC Home Test Report screening offers numerous benefits for older adults.
+Complete Count or CBC Home Report screening tests offer numerous Full benefits for older adults.

 • It analyses various blood CA125 components, including red and white blood cells, haemoglobin, and platelets.
 This helps assess overall health status and aids in finding many possible abnormalities or deficiencies that may be common in older individuals.